 The selection process starts with the RFID chip.
 Your business’s data requirements will determine the kind of chip you need because the chip’s capacity must provide the proper amount of data in the proper format.

 Then you should select the RFID inlay.
-This process depends on the physical properties of the product to which you want to apply an passive RFID tag.
+This process depends on the physical properties of the product to which you want to apply a passive RFID tag.
 The antennas on individual inlays are designed and tuned to specific materials.
 Antennas will have different designs if the inlay is being applied to metal or glass versus cardboard, and different yet again for materials with a high liquid content.

 There are near-field antennas that provide short-read ranges versus full-field, long-read range antennas, depending on your requirements.
 It is highly advised that you consult an RFID professional to ensure that you select the right tag for your application.